-Applications that pass Threshold Review be scored according to the scoring matrix provided in the Application Scoring Criteria Summary table included in this scoring and evaluation criteria section.
+Applications that pass Threshold Review will be scored according to the scoring matrix provided in the Application Scoring Criteria Summary table included in this scoring and evaluation criteria section.
 Only projects that meet or exceed minimum development team experience will be eligible for funding consideration.

-Available funding will be evenly distributed across Los Angeles County Supervisorial Districts.
-Applications will be sorted by Supervisorial District and scoring will then be used to determine the order of project awards.
-Unless there are no other available projects to fund, an applicant cannot be awarded funding for more than two projects through this NOFA, regardless of scoring.
+Unless there are no other available projects to fund, an Applicant cannot be awarded funding for more than two (2) projects through this NOFA, regardless of scoring.
 Despite project scoring, the LACDA reserves the right to remove a project from funding consideration if the per unit cost exceeds 125% of the average costs shown in other applications.

-In the event that there are insufficient funds to support all applications and project scoring and evaluation cannot differentiate between the final two projects, a funding recommendation will be based on the project that scores the highest in meeting County funding priorities.
+In the event that there are insufficient funds to support all applications and project scoring and evaluation cannot differentiate between the final two (2) projects, a funding recommendation will be based on the project that scores the highest in meeting County funding priorities.
 If the projects are still tied, the final tiebreaker will be based on the greater percentage of homeless units in a project.